 In addition to the chair you have the option to purchase a pouffe footstool which can either complement the chair as a leg rest or be used separately as a footstool.
 The balls in the upper part of the footstool stimulate the senses, whilst being very comfortable to sit on.
 In some schools it is used as a chair in the lower grades.
 We also have other footstools that are available.

 To aid your initial evaluation of Protac Sensit® we have brought together a number of case studies that demonstrate the practical applications of these products that bring CALM and PEACE to users, from youngsters to the elderly.
-We have also created a downloadable version which can be accessed in the Product Brochures section.

 Motor and mental restlessness